 So, by using a well-planned hashtag strategy, you can broaden the reach of your handmade business.

-Not only will it broaden your visibility, the right tags can help you:
+Not only will it broaden your visibility, but the right tags can also help you:

 - Connect with your favorite brands,